Nikon Magnifying Eyepiece DK-17M

 How does it attach: The DK-17m basically screws onto the back of your camera body, slide the eyepiece cover switch down, then remove your old one by unscrewing it, then attach the new DK 17M - the entire process takes about one minute.

 Is it compatible with my camera: Nikon makes it easy to determine what accessories are compatible with your camera.
 Go to the NikonUSA site, find your camera, then click accessories - within the accessories, you will find Eyepieces and Viewfinders.

 What does it Magnify: The DK 17M magnifies the viewfinder by 1.2 times, making it easier to see fine details - GOOD for macro work.
 When attached and in use, the DK 17M provides very good coverage of the viewfinder and readout.
 However, you will need to "look around" to see edge to edge as the 1.2 magnification pulls the viewfinder image closer.
 This is not a problem for general photography use and is very useful for macro work or when working with manual focus lens.

-I keep mine on all the time and don't have any real problems using it daily, I will say if you are bird photographer, tracking birds in flight may be more difficult if with bird is close in as your eye tends to be centered on the magnified area, and the bird can move closer to the edge and you lose eye contact.
+I keep mine on most of the time and don't have any real problems using it daily, I will say if you are bird photographer, visually tracking birds in flight may be more difficult due to the magnification.

 If you never tried an optional eyepiece and you do macro work I recommend you give it a try, the current cost is about $50.00, the added magnification is a plus for critical focus, especially for manual focus on specific areas.